When should I use a Blade VS Teeth on my Excavator Digging Bucket?

 Rhinox Toothed Buckets

-Although the toothed bucket is mainly used to break up material, it is also the best choice for bulk moving material and removing objects that might be stuck in the ground, like roots or large rocks.
-The teeth are able to get underneath the objects and lever them out, speeding up your excavation process.
-But, if the object is stuck too firmly, we would recommend using a Frost Ripper Tooth instead, as these concentrate the power into one point for even more power into the area.
-If you want to know more about Frost Ripper Teeth, click here.
+Although the toothed bucket is mainly used to break up material, it is also the best choice for bulk moving material and removing objects that might be stuck in the ground, like roots or large rocks, as the teeth help with scooping and gripping the material.
+If an object is stuck firmly in the ground, we would recommend using a Frost Ripper Tooth first.
+The ripper tooth digger attachment concentrates the power of your excavator into one end-point allowing you to focus the force into one area rather than across a wide area like with a digging bucket.

 Rhinox Bladed Buckets